saltcmd/wheres_waldo/README.md

 # wheres_waldo
 ## Goal
 The goal of this project is to find Waldo using a machine learning model trained on less than 50 images.
-The aim was to keep the dataset small to avoid overfitting and to ensure the model generalizes well to unseen images.
+The aim was to keep the dataset small to ensure the model generalizes well to unseen images, as there is a set number of Wheres Waldos created.

 ## Method